jpalastus/jpalastus.github.io/README.md

 ### About me

-I work with **computer physics**, applying it to **materials science** and complex systems (the last one mostly for fun).
-Most of my time is spended coding for my own projects and helping other researchers to improve their **data management tools** and machine learning aplications.
+I work with **computational physics**, applying it to **materials science** and complex systems (the last one mostly for fun).
+Most of my time is spended coding for my own projects and helping other researchers to improve their data management tools, to **implement workflows**, and to deploy machine learning aplications.

 An important part of my research projects is the use of **bioinspired algorithms** (mostly evolutionary or particles swarm algorithms) and **machine learning approaches** (e.g., ANNs, clustering, and manifold learning), combinig it with well know **classical and first principle calculations** software (both pakages like _LAMMPS_, _xTB_, and _ORCA_; and libraries like _PySCF_).

 Recently, I have been doing my research at SIMaP (Grenoble - FR) on the development of [machine learning functionals](https://doi.org/10.1021/acs.jctc.3c00600) to model systems with spin crossover via DFT.
-I work as a temporary research engineer on the [DIAMOND project](https://diamond-diadem.github.io/), developping machine learning workflows with other material science researchers.
+I work as a temporary CNRS research engineer on the [DIAMOND project](https://diamond-diadem.github.io/), developping machine learning workflows with other material science researchers.

 * * *